Skip to main content

 2.01

-The route climbs the buttress on the opposite side of the scree fan from Rootless Guide.
+From the viewpoint at the end of the Hooker valley track, access the nearest scree fan descending from Mt Wakefield (the second large scree fan on the east side of the Hooker valley).
+Climb the buttress on the true left of the scree.
 Either start directly up the base of the buttress, which is steep and scrubby, or head further right and follow up a stream that gains the crest of the buttress at about 1250m.
 Negotiate multiple towers and gendarmes to where the buttress eases off to lower angle rubble and the broad upper basins of Mt Wakefield, exiting just under the radio towers at 2000m.
-A more challenging direct route 18/19 start has been climbed higher up the scree ( Ainsworth 2018)
+A more challenging direct start (grade 18–19) has been climbed higher up the scree (Lewis Ainsworth, 2018).

 • P1